National Sanitation Foundation: Why is NSF certification vital for your food business?

 Food sanitation can only become effective when they are correctly performed and regularly monitored.
 Every team of a food business must include the monitoring of food sanitation in food safety management systems.
 Useful tools such as a cleaning checklist can be used to ensure that important areas are sanitized and maintained regularly.

 Food sanitation encompasses many different fields.
 It does not only consider physical equipment or contact surfaces.
 Food sanitation is also concerned with food and personal hygiene.
-Operations for food sanitation can range from proper handwashing to the correct application of sanitizing agents on food contact surfaces.

-Food sanitation procedures can be specific for controlling a particular food safety hazard.
-For example, sweeping and wiping counters can help minimize physical hazards, whereas biological and chemical hazards can be reduced by the application of food-safe sanitizers.
+Examples of food sanitation can range from proper handwashing to the correct application of sanitizing agents on food contact surfaces.
+Food sanitation procedures can also be for specifically controlling a particular food safety hazard.
+For example, sweeping and wiping counters can help minimize physical hazards, whereas food-safe sanitizers can reduce both biological and chemical hazards.

 There are several food sanitation practices.
 Some are specific for a food business, whereas others can be general for all.
-Here are 4 basic sanitation practices that must be a part of every food sanitation plan for all food businesses across the food supply chain:
+Here are four basic sanitation practices that must be a part of every food sanitation plan for all food businesses across the food supply chain:

 Handwashing must be done for at least 20 seconds as recommended by the Centers for Disease Control and Prevention.
 This duration would give enough time for any food handler to reach all areas of their hands when washing.
 Learn more about the principles, regulations, and proper ways of handwashing from this detailed article we wrote.